qmk/qmk_firmware/docs/feature_common_shortcuts.md

 * `TO(layer)` - Goes to a layer.
 This code is special, because it lets you go either up or down the stack -- just goes directly to the layer you want.
 So while other codes only let you go _up_ the stack (from layer 0 to layer 3, for example), `TO(2)` is going to get you to layer 2, no matter where you activate it from -- even if you're currently on layer 5.
 This gets activated on keydown (as soon as the key is pressed).
 * `TT(layer)` - Layer Tap-Toggle.
 If you hold the key down, the layer becomes active, and then deactivates when you let go.
 And if you tap it, the layer simply becomes active (toggles on).
 It needs 5 taps by default, but you can set it by defining `TAPPING_TOGGLE`, for example, `#define TAPPING_TOGGLE 2` for just two taps.

+## Working With Layers

-Care must be taken when switching layers, it's possible to lock yourself in a layer with no way to deactivate that layer (without unplugging your keyboard.)
+Care must be taken when switching layers, it's possible to lock yourself into a layer with no way to deactivate that layer (without unplugging your keyboard.)
 We've created some guidelines to help users avoid the most common problems.

 ### Beginners